qsalome/lake_surface_area_evolution/README.md

 The project uses Copernicus Sentinel-2 at 60m resolution that are accessed via the Sentinel Hub API of the Copernicus database.

-You first need to configurate a new sentinelhub :class:`~sentinelhub.config.SHConfig` object.
+You first need to configurate a new sentinelhub `SHConfig` object.
 You can use the provided `sentinelhub_config.py` script which will create the configuration file ``~/.config/sentinelhub/config.toml``.

 You will need to replace `your_sh_client_id` with your client ID and `your_sh_client_secret` with your client secret.
 To obtain these credentials,